 A talk about the Hariphunchai Unicode Tai Tham font project that I gave at the Libre Graphics Meeting in Leipzig, Germany, in April, 2014.
 Click on the YouTube video of the talk below, or see the slides here.

 This is the beginning of a database of images from printed and hand-written Tai Tham sources.
 This database is being developed to assist the Unicode.org Tai Tham working group and to provide attestations of orthographic forms for use in a new edition of the Hariphunchai font.
 See the attestations of Tai Tham orthographic forms here.

 Key Curry is a web application and set of web components that allows you to easily type many world languages and specialized orthographies on the web.
 Key Curry makes it easy for language advocates and web developers to develop specialized keyboard layouts or input method engines to provide support for orthographies of minority languages or for other specialized orthographic tasks.
 An introduction to Key Curry is available here.
 Key Curry comes with numerous key maps and input method engines, including a relatively intuitive method for the International Phonetic Alphabet (IPA), several methods for African languages, and a number of methods for East Asian languages.
+Key Curry also has an input method for typing my Nahuatl orthography.
 You may access Key Curry here.